Elastic NV

 Elastic is a Dutch-American software company that provides a platform for enterprise search, observability, and cybersecurity.
 Its product enables users to search and analyze large-scale data, monitor system performance, and detect anomalies.
-Originally known as Elasticsearch, the company was founded in 2012 in Amsterdam, Netherlands, and has maintained its operational headquarters in both the Netherlands and San Francisco, California.
+Originally known as Elasticsearch, the company was founded in 2012 in Amsterdam, Netherlands, and has maintained its operational headquarters in both the Netherlands and San Francisco, California, US.
 Elastic is publicly traded on the New York Stock Exchange under the symbol ESTC.

 History

-The idea for a search engine product came to Shay Banon, one of Elastic's founders, in 2004 while he was developing a recipe software application for his wife, who was studying at Le Cordon Bleu.
+In 2004 Shay Banon developed a recipe software application for his wife, who was studying at Le Cordon Bleu.
 He built Elasticsearch in 2009 and spent three years developing the product along with the open-source community.
 In 2012, he co-founded the company Elasticsearch with Simon Willnauer, Steven Schuurman, and Uri Boness.

-In 2015, the company acquired Found, a cloud-based Elasticsearch provider.
-Found offered a turnkey solution that automated processes such as installation, configuration, maintenance, and backup of Elasticsearch clusters.
-Following the acquisition, Found's products were integrated into Elastic's offerings.
-With the acquisition, the founders rebranded the company as Elastic, stating that it offered more than just search solutions.
+After the company acquired Found in 2015, the company rebranded as Elastic.
 While the company had been informally referred to as Elastic since its inception, it was not its official name.
-The following year, Elastic acquired Prelert, a behavioral analytics vendor specializing in anomaly detection using machine learning, as part of its effort to compete with observability vendor Splunk.
-Banon stated that Elastic became interested in Prelert after encountering the company at one of its conferences years earlier and learning that it integrated with the Elastic ecosystem.

-Citing headwinds from the global macroeconomic environment, Elastic NV announced a 13% reduction in headcount on November 30, 2022.
+In November 2022, Elastic NV laid off 13% of its workforce.

+In June 2026, 7% of the global workforce was laid off.

 Products and services

+Software developed by the company includes Elasticsearch, Kibana, Beats, and Logstash.
+As a stack, these have been referred to by the company as the Elastic Stack or ELK Stack.

-The company develops the Elastic Stack—Elasticsearch, Kibana, Beats, and Logstash—previously known as the ELK Stack, free and paid proprietary features (formerly called X-Pack), Elastic Cloud (a family of SaaS offerings including the Elasticsearch Service), and Elastic Cloud Enterprise (ECE).
+The company also offers Elastic Cloud as an SaaS, and Elastic Cloud Enterprise (ECE).

-Elasticsearch is also implemented in use cases such as application search, site search, enterprise search, logging, infrastructure monitoring, application performance management, security analytics (also used to augment security information and event management applications), and business analytics.
-The Elasticsearch meetup community totals more than 100,000 members.

 Elasticsearch technology is used by eBay, Wikipedia, Yelp, Uber, Lyft, Tinder, and Netflix.

-Elastic is self-managed and its software as a service (SaaS) offerings include search, logging, cyber security, observability, analytics, and generative artificial intelligence (AI) use cases.
+The company also offers Search AI Lake and related services to provide ElasticSearch services for large data lakes.